SheetalJain0505/T12_DS635_MLSE_Project/README.md

 ## Project Files and Their Roles

 * **prepare_flickr.py**
-  Prepares the Flickr8k dataset by reading captions and associating them with image paths.
+  Prepares the Flickr8k dataset by reading descriptions and associating them with image paths.

 * **build_index.py**
   Precomputes CLIP image and text embeddings and stores them for efficient retrieval.

 * **rag_retriever.py**
-  Implements story-to-image and image-to-caption retrieval using cosine similarity.
+  Implements story-to-image and image-to-story retrieval using cosine similarity.

 * **rag_generator.py**
   Implements Retrieval-Augmented Generation using FLAN-T5 with strong prompt engineering.